aws-samples/sagemaker-workshop/content/security_for_users/notebook/notebook_lab_02.md

 ![ModelMonitor DataFrame](https://github.com/stefannatu/sagemaker-workshop/blob/master/static/images/MM_dataframe.png)

-We see that there is a clearly large drift in the MARRIAGE column, but over time the service also detects some drift in the Label distribution and other columns such as the BILL_AMT.
+We see that there is a clearly large drift in the MARRIAGE column, but over time the service also detects some drift in the Label distribution.
+SageMaker Studio can also directly plot the actual drift as shown in the BILL_AMT figure instead of comparing the baseline to the observed values.

 ![Marriage](https://github.com/stefannatu/sagemaker-workshop/blob/master/static/images/Marriage_drift.png)